micw/jenkins-k8s-pipeline/README.md

 * All sections (except config) allow a before{} and after{} block that will be executed before/after the actual block execution (e.g. before/after maven build)
     * These blocks can contain any jenkins pipeline command
     * On maven, before/after blocks are ommitted when preparing a release
+* If a node section is pressent, a node container (containing tools like npm and yarn) is launched
+    * the before/after blocks are executed in the node container and can contain arbitrary commands like "npm install"
+    * currently, the container runs on a different user-id than the other containers, so run a "chown 1000.1000" as last command to allow the other containers to access the build results
+* If a k8s secion is pressent, a container with kubernetes tools (helm3, kubectl) is launched
+    * the before/after blocks are executed in the k8s container and can contain arbitrary commands like "kubectl patch"
+    * if a kubeconfig is defined in the config section, it is used within tha container

 ## Customize docker container